Madonna and contemporary arts: Artistic depictions

-Madonna has been depicted by numerous artists around the world, including those that she influenced.
-Alone the book Madonna in Art (2004), compiled portraits and paintings by over 116 artists from 23 countries, including Andrew Logan, Sebastian Krüger, Al Hirschfeld, and Peter Howson.
-The book which contains over 244 artworks and 190 pages, is noted by its author as a "tribute to Madonna and her remarkable career in art".
+Madonna has been depicted by various artists around the world, including those who were influenced by her.
+Speaking about her artistic depictions of over two decades, in 2003, Walker said: "Naturally [...] many visual artists have been inspired to depict Madonna".
+The book Madonna in Art (2004) compiled portraits and paintings by over 116 artists from 23 countries, including Andrew Logan, Sebastian Krüger and Al Hirschfeld.
+Madonna in Art which contains over 244 artworks and 190 pages, is noted by its author as a "tribute to Madonna and her remarkable career in art".

-Others have depicted Madonna multiple times.
-Scottish painter Howson, who dedicated numerous pieces to Madonna, commented in 2002: "She's a subject everyone is drawn to".
-Scottish academic Alan Riach, explained that the Madonnas of Howson address the question of assertion, strength and power.
-In his final years, Mexican painter Alberto Gironella devoted almost all his works to Madonna, or took inspiration from her, claiming that "more than pop [she] is the last surrealist".
-Gironella was reported to have an "obsession" with Madonna, described as an amour fou by an outlet from the National Council for Culture and the Arts in Mexico.
-According to the Museum of Contemporary Art, Monterrey he started with his Madonnas in 1991.
+Others depicted her multiple times.
+Scottish painter Peter Howson, who dedicated numerous pieces to her, commented in 2002: "She's a subject everyone is drawn to".
+Scottish academic Alan Riach, noted the Madonnas of Howson address the question of "assertion, strength and power".
+In his final years, Mexican painter Alberto Gironella devoted almost all his works to Madonna, or took inspiration from her, further labeled her "more than pop [she] is the last surrealist".
+According to the Museum of Contemporary Art of Monterrey he started with his Madonnas in 1991.
+Jean-Michel Basquiat's A Panel of Experts (1982) was inspired by his lovers, Madonna and Canadian painter Suzanne Mallouk.

-According to the portal Universo Online, Madonna became a muse for her boyfriend Jean-Michel Basquiat, who depicted her in his art.
-A Panel of Experts was inspired by his lovers, Madonna and Canadian painter Suzanne Mallouk.
-Madonna reported that Andy Warhol and Keith Haring did four pieces for her as a gift for her wedding with Sean Penn.

-Spanish plastic artist, Mikel Belascoain created the first art building of Pamplona, capital city of Navarra, Spain with several paintings of Madonna called Madonna 1986.
-Belascoain reported to be more interested in Madonna as an artist than Marcel Duchamp.
-In 2005, South African artist Candice Breitz created Queen (Portrait of Madonna), a multichannel video installation featuring 24 Italian Madonna fans performing their way individually, through Madonna's The Immaculate Collection album on a grid of monitors.
-It has been exhibited in museums like SCAD Museum of Art or Museum of Fine Arts, Boston.
-Art critic Roberta Smith of The New York Times commented positively on this artwork.

-In Madonnaland, Alina Simone explained that graffiti artist Adam Cost had begun wheat pasting his "Cost Fucked Madonna" mantra all over Manhattan in the 20th century.
-Simone discovered that "Cost" was his pseudonym, and his stickers reading "Cost Fucked Madonna" became an underground catch-phrase in the 1990s, spurring a healthy trade in knock-off T-shirts and other merchandise.
+In 2019, Spanish plastic artist Mikel Belascoain, created the first art building of Pamplona, capital city of Navarra, Spain with several paintings of her, calling the artwork Madonna 1986.
+Belascoain reported to be more interested in Madonna as an artist than in Marcel Duchamp.
+In 2005, South African artist Candice Breitz created Queen (Portrait of Madonna), a multichannel video installation featuring 24 Italian Madonna fans performing their way individually on a grid of monitors.
+It was exhibited in museums like SCAD Museum of Art or Museum of Fine Arts (Boston), while art critic Roberta Smith reviewed the artwork for The New York Times.
+In Madonnaland (2016), Alina Simone noted graffiti artist Adam Cost had begun wheat pasting his "Cost Fucked Madonna" mantra all over Manhattan in the 20th century.
+Simone discovered that "Cost" was his pseudonym, and his stickers reading "Cost Fucked Madonna" became an underground catch-phrase in the 1990s, "spurring a healthy trade" in knock-off T-shirts and other merchandise.
 Following his comeback after his arrest, "Cost Fucked Madonna" posters began reappearing on the streets of New York in 2012.
+On October 25, 2024 British singer Boy George painted Madonna as part of a series of artworks titled "Fame" with Castle Fine Art.
+It depict Madonna wearing an eyepatch, which was the signature piece to her Madame X album era.
+The picture resembles her look from the Crave music video.